Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 We’re fully independent and have been reviewing VPNs since 2016.
 Our advice is based on our own testing results and is unaffected by financial incentives.
 Learn who we are and how we test VPNs.

-We’ve outlined the main differences between static and dynamic VPN IPs below:
+We’ve outlined the key differences between static and dynamic VPN IPs below:

 Static IP Address